3dct/open_iA-superbuild/README.md

 In short, these are the steps required to build open\_iA and the required vtk and itk libraries:
 1. Install prerequisites - CMake, g++, build tool (e.g. make, ninja or Visual Studo), OpenCL, OpenGL and Qt libraries and headers
 2. Clone  this repository to some folder on your machine
-3. Run CMake with this repository as the source folder
+3. Run CMake on the checked out repository
 4. Build with the build tool selected in CMake

 If you are unclear about any of these setps, please see the more detailed descriptions below.
-Additional information can be found in the [Windows build instructions](https://github.com/3dct/open_iA/wiki/Windows-Build) and the [Linux build instructions](https://github.com/3dct/open_iA/wiki/Linux-Build) in the open\_iA wiki.
+Additional information can also be found in the [Windows build instructions](https://github.com/3dct/open_iA/wiki/Windows-Build) and the [Linux build instructions](https://github.com/3dct/open_iA/wiki/Linux-Build) in the open\_iA wiki.

 ### 1. Install Prerequisites
 First, you need to install the following applications: